mpolinowski/reactive-material/README.md

 ## 02 Using Material-UI Components

-The basic usage is simple - create a JavaScript file inside */src* that is named after the component, that you want to use - e.g. [ButtonAppBar](https://material-ui-1dab0.firebaseapp.com/demos/app-bar/#app-bar-with-buttons).
+The basic usage is simple: e.g. adding a [ButtonAppBar](https://material-ui-1dab0.firebaseapp.com/demos/app-bar/#app-bar-with-buttons) - create a JavaScript file */src/ButtonAppBar.js* that is named after the component that you want to use.
 Copy the code from the Material-UI page and fine tune the CSS and JSX, where needed:

 ```js